obstruse/spectrometer/README.md

 ![Setup](/images/setup.JPG)

 Covered with black paper to keep room light out.
-The old enlarger head seemed like a good idea with its condensing lens and iris.
-On the other hand, taking the lens and iris out, just using some layers of wax paper in the negative carrier, works pretty well too...
+The old enlarger head with its condensing lens and iris helps to focus the light on the diffraction grating and camera.

 Camera connected to Raspberry Pi (4)), running Python/Pygame, Gnuplot, Bash